ashellz/habitt/README.md

 # - Add vibration when completing a part of the habit (vibration for each number change)

-- Add an option to disable haptic feedback
+# - Add an option to disable haptic feedback

+- Add more color options
+- Add more languages
+- Add so user can swipe left or right on the screen to switch which tag to display